When a big storm is coming your way, here’s how you can get notified on your iPhone so that you can be prepared when it hits your area.

 In Dark Sky, you can set up push notifications on your iPhone that will provide you with alerts whenever it’s about to rain in your area, and you can customize them so that it only notifies you when there’s going to be heavy rain or even just light rain.

-- Open up the app and tap on the Notify button in the lower-right corner.
+- Open up the app and tap on the Notifications button in the bottom row.

 - You’ll want to make sure that you have push notifications enabled, but the app should automatically bring up a prompt to enable them.

-- You’ll now receive a push notification whenever it’s about to rain in your area.
+- You’ll now receive a push notification whenever it’s about to rain in your area or when there is a severe weather alert.

 Weather Underground is another popular weather app that provides push notifications on your iPhone, and it gives you a lot of different types of alerts to choose from, which is great.

-- Open up the app and tap on the Menu button in the upper-left corner.
-This will bring up a side bar.
+- Open up the app and tap on the Settings button in the upper-right corner.

-- Scroll down and tap on Push Alerts.
+- Scroll down and tap on Push Notifications.

-- Tap on Add a U.S. City and search for your city in the search box, or it may already pop up under Recent.
+- Tap on Add a U.S. City and search for your city in the search box if you want notifications for another location.